 - First, download and use the Google Family Link app on your phone to set up an account for your child.

 To do so, sign in to the Chromebook with the Owner (parent) account.
 Click on the account photo and go to Settings.
 In the People section, go to Manage Other People.
-Turn on “Restrict sign-in to the following users.”
-You will see a list of accounts added to the Chromebook and be able add and remove them accordingly.
+Turn on Restrict sign-in to the following users.
+You will see a list of accounts added to the Chromebook and be able to add and remove them accordingly.
 Next, turn off Enable Guest Browsing.

 - Restrict or block access to apps from the Chrome Web Store and the Google Play Store.

 - Manage the websites their children can visit on Chrome.

 - Limit a child’s ability to grant permissions to websites.